jangikim2/Hierarchical_Reinforcement_Learning/distributed_inverse-efficeint-hrl-sac_210127_tfp_bijectors.bijector_dataefficient_three_reflected_888_0420/README.md

 Quick Start:

-Run a training job based on the original HIRO paper on Ant Push as a default setting:
+Run a training job based on the original HIRO paper on Ant Push Single as a default setting:
 (Actor  of  FDMG  :  130,  All  other  NNs:  150, a_z-state =  19)

 The command is the same as HIRO.